 - unusual dryness of your skin

-- skin that feels warm to the touch
+- your skin feels warm to the touch

-- skin that turns a lighter color at the site of application
+- your skin turns a lighter color at the spot where tretinoin was used

-Tretinoin is not recommended for people who are pregnant or breastfeeding.
+Tretinoin isn’t recommended for people who are pregnant or breastfeeding.

-If you feel like you’re having an allergic reaction or experiencing serious side effects from tretinoin, discontinue use and seek medical attention immediately.
+If you feel like you’re having an allergic reaction or experiencing serious side effects from tretinoin, stop using it and get medical attention immediately.

 To apply tretinoin safely and effectively: